ros-industrial-consortium/scan_n_plan_workshop/snp_blending/README.md

-# SNP Implementation at Automate 2022
+# SNP Implementation for Robotic Blending Milesone 5

-This demo uses a Motoman HC10 mounted on a table with an Intel RealSense camera to reconstruct the surface of an arbitrary part and generate motion plans for polishing the part in a raster pattern
+This demo uses a Motoman MH180 with an Intel RealSense camera to reconstruct the surface of an arbitrary part and generate motion plans for grinding the part in a raster pattern

 ## Build Setup